> Folk Music > Songs > Haud Yer Tongue, Dear Sally / Oh, It Was My Cruel Parents

 There is another song, usually called The Dandy Man, which starts like this one, but continues the story; the old man dies and the girl takes up with a ‘dandy man’ or a ‘glamour boy’ who abuses her, crashes the jaunting car the old man had given her, and even kills the little lap-dog.
 She ends up lamenting that she ever complained about her former husband!

 The Clutha sang High, Jeanie, High on their 1977 Topic album The Bonnie Mill Dams.
-Dan Martin commented in the sleeve notes:
+Don Martin commented in the liner notes:

 From Dean William Christie's Traditional Ballad Airs Vol. II (1881).
 Christie heard the song from his mother who in turn got it from her father, Christie's grandfather.
 Christie was unable to state from what source his grandfather obtained it but claimed that it was printed “note for note as he sung it”.
 This makes a welcome change from Christie's usual practice of editing his material out of all recognition.
 The song is yet another on the ubiquitous theme of young maidens married to impotent old men.

-John Wilks learned Oh, It Was My Cruel Parents That Did Me First Trepan. from George Dunn's album; see his blog on this song.
-This video shows Jon singing it in January 2019:
+Jon Wilks learned Oh, It Was My Cruel Parents That Did Me First Trepan. from George Dunn's album.
+He recorded it in 2018 for his CD Midlife.
+See also his blog on this song.

 High, Jeanie, High in Christie: Traditional Ballad Airs